 - Shared non-terminal master’s and PhD program review data with main campus deans.

-- Compiled data for Health Sciences doctoral, professional, master’s and undergraduate programs.
+- Compiled and shared with deans data for Health Sciences doctoral, professional, master’s and undergraduate programs.

-- Shared tuition waiver analysis data with main campus deans.
+- Shared tuition waiver analysis data with main campus and Health Sciences deans.

 - Continue conversations with colleges regarding graduate education portfolio to identify concerns and opportunities.